Measure What Matters

 The MEFS App can be given to students before they even begin in your classroom

 The MEFS App does not require weeks of observation

 The MEFS App provides new and important data to help teachers better meet the needs of their students

 With traditional rating-scale assessments, the results are subjective and prone to bias.
 Subjective results are generally not sensitive to change.
 But the MEFS App™ fixes that.
 Our objective kindergarten and early learning readiness test provides unbiased results and is extremely sensitive to change.
 This means you can:

 • Test groups of students with similar backgrounds, obtaining differentiated results

 • Test students over time to measure growth and effectiveness of teaching methods, curricula, and interventions

-Because MEFS only takes 5 minutes to complete, it is easy to test multiple times throughout the year.
-With MEFS, you now have the ability to track data over time and use it to inform your teaching practices.
+Because the MEFS App only takes 5 minutes to complete, it is easy to test multiple times throughout the year.
+With the MEFS App, you now have the ability to track data over time and use it to inform your teaching practices.

 An Efficient Measure

 Our goal was to do away with time-intensive assessments that did not help teachers.
 And we have succeeded.
-The MEFS™ only takes 5 minutes to complete.
+The MEFS App only takes 5 minutes to complete.
 Compared to most other measures, that buys back about 2 days of instruction and learning time for each class of 20 students.